Theatre Royal Stratford East

-The Theatre Royal Stratford East is a 460 seat Victorian producing theatre in Stratford in the London Borough of Newham.
-Since 1953, it has been the home of the Theatre Workshop company, famously associated with director Joan Littlewood, whose statue is outside the theatre (see image at left).
+Stratford East, formerly known as Theatre Royal Stratford East, is a 460-seat Victorian producing theatre in Stratford in the London Borough of Newham.
+Since 1953, it has been the home of the Theatre Workshop company, famously associated with director Joan Littlewood, whose statue is outside the theatre.

 History

 The theatre was designed by architect James George Buckle, and commissioned by Charles Dillon, né Silver, adoptive son of the actor-manager Charles Dillon (died 1881) in 1884.
 It is the architect's only surviving work, built on the site of a wheelwright's shop on Salway Road, close to the junction with Angel Lane.
 It opened on 17 December 1884 with a revival of Richelieu by Edward Bulwer-Lytton.
 Two years later, Dillon sold it to Albert O'Leary Fredericks, his sister's brother-in-law and one of the original backers of the scheme.

 In 1887 the theatre was renamed Theatre Royal and Palace of Varieties and side extensions were added in 1887.
 The stage was enlarged in 1891, by the original architect.
 In 1902, Frank Matcham undertook minor improvements to the entrance and foyer.
 The Theatre reverted to its Theatre Royal Stratford East ('TRSE') name in 1914.
 A fire on the stage on August Bank Holiday Monday of 1921 did considerable damage to the rear of the theatre.
-Thankfully the fire happened at midnight, with the safety curtain lowered, saving the auditorium which retains many of its original features to this day.
+As the fire happened at midnight, the safety curtain was lowered, saving the auditorium, which retains many of its original features.
 The theatre was closed until January 1922.

 The Fredericks family continued to manage the theatre until 1932, although after the World War I, the theatre fell into financial difficulties, opening only irregularly after 1926.
 The proscenium is surmounted by the letters "FF", commemorating the association with the Fredericks – possibly Frederick Fredericks, the husband of Dillon's sister, and a successful actor in his own right.
 Theatre superstition has it that should the letters ever be removed, the theatre will crumble.

 TRSE closed in 1938 and remained closed until 1943.
 Revues were then briefly tried, but failed, and again the theatre was closed until October 1946.
 Taken over by David Horne, it briefly became a successful playhouse including the legendary premiere of Patrick Hamilton's Gaslight, with Sybil Thorndike and Derek Bond – which ran for six months and was the theatre's first transfer to the West End.
 The theatre closed again in December 1949.